DavidCain/credit-is-due/README.md

   <a href="https://xkcd.com/1319">XKCD #1319</a>, "Automation"
 </p>

+**Update**: As of June 2018, my problem has officially been resolved!
+It only took ten months, about a dozen conversations with support staff, and a few phone calls.

 ## How did this happen?
 I was one of many people who chose to #deleteuber.
 Before deletion, my